 How Can You Fight a DUI Without an Attorney?

 If you are charged with driving under the influence (DUI) in Florida, you could face severe penalties, including license revocation, heavy fines, and jail time.
 It’s understandable if you’re worried about finances right now, and you might think the most cost-effective option is to fight the charges yourself instead of hiring a lawyer.
 However, due to the complexities of Florida’s DUI laws, it can be very challenging to defend yourself successfully in court, and your choice may cost you more in the long run.
-An experienced Florida DUI defense attorney can explain what you should know before you decide to fight a DUI on your own.
+Experienced attorneys for DUI cases in Fort Lauderdale can explain what you should know before you decide to fight a DUI on your own.

 What Are Florida’s DUI Penalties?

 First, it’s essential to understand what consequences you could face if convicted.
 Florida takes DUI charges seriously; even first-time offenders can face imprisonment and significant fines.

 - First-offense DUI: A misdemeanor that can result in up to six months in jail, $500 to $1,000 in fines, and license revocation for six months to one year.

 - Second DUI: A misdemeanor offense punishable by up to nine months in jail and fines of $1,000 to $2,000.
 If your second DUI was five years or more after your first conviction, you face license revocation for six months to one year.
 If it was within five years of your first DUI, it is a minimum of five years revocation.